Matt Roloff Celebrates With Jacob And Izzy, Amy Gets Visit From Molly And Joel

 “[Amy] shares her family with us, and personal details of her life along with the fruits of her business,” the fan said.
 “I appreciate her posts about the family we fans love, as well as her yummy baked goodies.”

-Despite the criticisms that Matt and Amy receive regarding their relationship and the way they use their own social media accounts, the former couple agrees that family is the most important thing to them.
-Matt previously called out “fake news” claiming members of the Roloff family are feuding among other rumors.
-Amy, meanwhile, continues to host food gatherings to get the family together from tie to time.
+Despite the criticisms Matt and Amy receive regarding their relationship and the way they use their own social media accounts, the former couple agrees family is the most important thing to them.
+Matt previously called out “fake news” claiming members of the Roloff family are feuding, among other rumors.
+Amy, meanwhile, continues to host food gatherings to get the family together from time to time.